Canonical Decompositions of 3-Connected Graphs: Apex-decompositions

 \textbf{Case} \ty{bbt}.
-Since $O$ alternates between $S(A,B)-v$ and $S(C,D)-v$ (by an assumption in~\autoref{X}), but neither $S(A,B)$ nor $S(C,D)$ can contain a bold edge of~$O$, it follows that one of $S(A,B)$ and $S(C,D)$ contains both endvertices of the timid edge of~$O$, say $S(A,B)$ contains them.
+Since $O$ alternates between $S(A,B)-v$ and $S(C,D)-v$ by assumption, but neither $S(A,B)$ nor $S(C,D)$ can contain a bold edge of~$O$ by \autoref{noBoldEdgeObs}, it follows that one of $S(A,B)$ and $S(C,D)$ contains both endvertices of the timid edge of~$O$, say $S(A,B)$ contains them.
 But then one of $A\sm B$ or $B\sm A$ is empty, contradicting that $(A,B)$ is a tri-separation.

 \textbf{Case} \ty{bbb}.
 Here we find that $S(A,B)$ and $S(C,D)$ must share a vertex on~$O$, a contradiction.

 \textbf{Case} $\ty{btbt}^-$.
 Let $e=xy$ be a timid edge of $O$ such that neither $x$ nor $y$ is adjacent to~$v$ in~$G$.
 Let us write $O=:wxyz$.
 The edges $wx$ and $yz$ lie in neither $S(A,B)$ nor $S(C,D)$ since they are bold.